Life is expensive, but just how expensive is it?

 How Much Does Insurance Cost?

 If you own your home, you must have property insurance.
-However, insurance to protect your personal belongings is also critical if you are a renter.
+However, insurance to protect your personal belongings is also critical if you rent.
 Some landlords won’t let you rent if you don’t have a policy!

 Remember that homeowners are paying far more than renters for this essential living expense.